NidhiRai1/DBMSNotes/README.md

 # DBMSNotes

-DB SCHEMEA
+//major purpose of dbms is to provide abstract view of dat to the users DB SCHEMEA

-attributes - how u ginna discribe them . consistency constrane - no coloum = null , no bad or wrong data . relationships - bw coloum
+attributes - how u gonna discribe them . consistency constrane - no coloum = null , no bad or wrong data . relationships - bw coloum

-//view of data
-it is 3 scheme archetucture having physical abstraction , logical abstraction and  view point
+//view of data - system store certain details like how the data stored(enable user to access the same data with personalised view) it simplify user interction it give the same data to different users with an personalized view it is 3 scheme archetucture having physical abstraction - lower level data abstraction describe how the data stored , logical abstraction - describe the design of database at aconceptual level , no need to aware about physical levle view level - show the user the db in which they are intrested and hide the rest of the data

 //im dbms
-define schema (like student have their student id etc .)
+define schema (overall designing of db is called db scheme)

 //interfacing - use to convert like c++ into dbms by Odbc